 IMU Within The Flight Controller

 The flight controller is the brain of a drone.
-It’s made up of many parts, just like the gyroscope and IMU.
+It comprises many parts, just like the gyroscope and IMU.
 By now we all know that the gyroscope is just one part of the IMU system, and the IMU is one of the essential parts of a quadcopter flight control system.
 Together, these components allows drones to fly steadily at all times- even in bad weather conditions!

 You know that flight controllers are not just hardware.
-They include sophisticated software programs and mathematical algorithms, but all of these components need to work seamlessly together for the drone to navigate with stability.
+They include sophisticated software programs and mathematical algorithms, but all of these components must work seamlessly together for the drone to navigate with stability.

 Here you can see the basic functions of the DJI A2 flight controller together with the IMU and gyroscope that are providing essential functions;